 Does Skilled Worker visa lead to ILR?

-A Skilled Worker visa can lead to indefinite leave to remain (ILR), also known as settlement, having lived continuously in the UK for 5 years.
-However, in addition to the continuous residence requirement, you must also meet other eligibility requirements.
+A Skilled Worker visa can lead to indefinite leave to remain (ILR), also known as settlement, if the worker has lived in the UK for 5 years continuously under the visa and meets the other requirements for ILR.

 Can I apply for ILR after 3 years of Skilled Worker visa?